 For five years Cooper was a Contributing Editor at New York Magazine, where he wrote and photographed the travel stories.
-His travel photography for New York was the subject of a feature in PDN (Photo District News).
+His photography for New York was the subject of a feature in PDN (Photo District News).

 He has written freelance for numerous publications, including Wired, The Village Voice, and The New York Times.
 These pieces have won various awards: notably the Lowell Thomas Gold Medal — America’s most prestigious award for travel writing — and a National Magazine Award in Canada.